- ⬇ Free Download

 Excel Tips for Better Project Plans

-Instead of manually calculating task durations, use the formula =DATEDIF(start_date, end_date, "d") to automatically count the days between start and end dates.
-For a complete formula reference, see our Excel Formulas and Functions guide.
+=DATEDIF(start_date, end_date, "d") — automatically counts days between start and end dates.
+See our Excel Formulas and Functions guide.

-Set up rules to automatically color-code task rows based on status: red for overdue tasks, yellow for in-progress, and green for completed.
-This gives you instant visual feedback without reading every cell.
+Color-code rows automatically: red for overdue, yellow for in-progress, green for completed.
+Instant visual feedback without reading every cell.

-Excel keyboard shortcuts save significant time when entering task data: Ctrl+; inserts today’s date, Ctrl+D copies the cell above, and Tab moves to the next column.
+Excel shortcuts: Ctrl+; inserts today’s date, Ctrl+D copies cell above, Tab moves to next column.
+For recurring tasks, use Excel Macros.

 Common Project Planning Mistakes to Avoid

-- Starting without a charter: Jumping into task planning without defining scope and objectives leads to scope creep.
-Always start with a project charter to align stakeholders before building the plan.
+- Starting without a charter: Always start with a project charter to align stakeholders before building the plan.

-- Ignoring dependencies: Tasks rarely exist in isolation.
-If the design must be approved before development starts, that dependency needs to be documented.
-Untracked dependencies cause cascading delays.
+- Ignoring dependencies: If design must be approved before development starts, document that dependency.

-- Not updating the plan: A project plan that isn’t updated weekly becomes fiction.
-Set a recurring time to update progress percentages and adjust dates as reality changes.
+- Not updating the plan: A plan not updated weekly becomes fiction.

-- Underestimating duration: Tasks almost always take longer than expected.
-Add a 15–20% buffer to your estimates, especially for tasks you haven’t done before.
-Use a WBS to break large tasks into smaller, more accurately estimable pieces.
+- Underestimating duration: Add 15–20% buffer.
+Use a WBS to break large tasks into estimable pieces.

-- No single owner per task: Every task needs one responsible person.
-“Marketing team” isn’t accountable — assign a specific name.
+- No single owner per task: “Marketing team” isn’t accountable — assign a specific name.

 Project Plan Examples by Use Case

-Here’s how to structure the task list in this template for different project types.
+Here’s how to structure the task list for different project types.

 - Discovery: Stakeholder interviews, competitor analysis, content audit